10 Best HVAC Companies in Francisville, KY

 In Kentucky, HVAC contractors must be licensed by the Department of Housing, Buildings and Construction.
 Contractors can hold apprentice, journeyman, or master standing.
 Master contractors must have at least two years of experience, must have general liability insurance, and must participate in continuing education.
 Always check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
 Look for a a company with positive reviews and a history of good customer service.

 It’s important to know what the work process will look like.
 For HVAC repairs, the company should detail the particular parts that need replacement and why.
 Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
 When replacing your HVAC, have the contractor explain the new brand, model, estimated installation time, energy efficiency, and features.
-Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.

-Trustworthy HVAC companies provide warranties for their work.
-Broader coverage is better, so make sure to review warranties between providers.
-Choose the one that provides the most comprehensive coverage at a fair cost.
+Trustworthy HVAC companies provide warranties for their services.
+The broader the coverage, the better, so make sure to compare warranties between providers.
+Choose the one that offers the best coverage at a fair cost.

 Always get quotes for HVAC service in writing before work begins.
 An itemized quote should cover both labor and materials.
 Make sure you agree to all terms before signing a contract.